Returns or sets a String value representing the current time of day according to your system.

 TimeString always returns the system time as "HH:mm:ss", which is a 24-hour format.
 This format is culture-invariant, which means it does not change even if you change the Regional Options in Control Panel.

-To get or set the current system date as a String, use the DateString property.
+To get or set the current system date as a String, use the.

-To get the current system date or time in the format of your locale, or in a custom format, supply the Now property to the Format function, specifying either a predefined or user-defined date/time format.
+To get the current system date or time in the format of your locale, or in a custom format, supply theto the , specifying either or .
 The following example demonstrates this.

 MsgBox("The formatted time is " & Format(Now, "hh.mm.ss.fff tt"))

-To access the current system time as a Date, use the TimeOfDay property.
+To access the current system time as a Date, use the.